 The setting is peaceful and atmospheric, with flower filled gardens, ancient woodlands and the famous Carberry Hill where in 1567, after being on the wrong side of the Battle of Carberry, Mary, Queen of Scots would announce her abdication from the throne.

 They have a range accommodation from small single rooms, to a top of the range suite, the 700 square feet Royal Suite.
-Between those two extremes are various other classes of rooms and suites (take a look on the booking page).
+Between those two extremes are various other classes of rooms and suites (check your options on the booking page here).

 In some hotels there isn’t always a huge amount of difference between superior or executive rooms and junior suites but in Carberry, if you have the budget, we’d advise paying the extra for a suite.